Corporate Governance

 *1 In the table above, up to three main areas of specialty and experience are marked for each person.

-*3 SCM is an acronym for Supply Chain Management and DX is an acronym for Digital Transformation.
+*2 DX is an acronym for Digital Transformation.

-Evaluation Process of Board Meeting Effectiveness for FY2022
+Evaluation Process of Board of Directors Effectiveness

 2.Items for improvement